SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-29-scheduling-with-amqp.markdown

 ``If you are wondering why a separate protocol, let me just clarify here, a protocol is nothing but a refined version of whole or parts of one or more other protocols customized for one specific purpose.``

 Now that you have the message and a protocol to send it, what's missing? `Consistency` and `Reliability`.
 To explain better-
-* Are we sure our message will not be damaged/altered in a ny way before the person gets it?
+* Are we sure our message will not be damaged/altered in any way before the person gets it?

 * Are we sure our message will reach the intended person?